A land-locked country that has had its territory usurped by its neighbours for centuries, the Grand Duchy of Luxembourg has done more than survive.

 Luxembourg remains adept as well it must, given its geographic limitations.

-The drive to Luxembourg whets the appetite for your arrival as it is flanked with vestiges of past castles and fortresses.
+The drive to Luxembourg whets the appetite for your arrival because the route is flanked with vestiges of past castles and fortresses.

-As you cross into Luxembourg, there is a mountain sundial clock, perhaps designed for naviagtors on the River Ours.
+As you cross into Luxembourg, there is a mountain sundial clock, perhaps designed for navigators on the River Ours.

 One of the stops that really entices, is that in the picturesque town Vianden, overlooked by its massive fortress and castle.

-The Romans had a castle here before records report in 1090 of the First Count of Vianden being in residence.
+The Romans had a castle here long before records report that in 1090 the First Count of Vianden was in residence.

 It is a really lovely place.